ShivankUdayawal/Regression-on-housing-Dataset/README.md

 * Outlier :  Observation that differs significantly from other observations.
 It should be avoided since it may hamper the result.

+* Multicollinearity :  Situation in which two or more independent variables are highly linearly related.

+* Homoscedasticity or homogeneity of variance :  Situation in which the error term is the same across all values of the independent variables.

+Regression analysis is primarily used for two distinct purposes.
+First, it is widely used for prediction and forecasting, which overlaps with the field of machine learning.
+Second, it is also used to infer causal relationships between independent and dependent variables.

 ## Introduction